 Seas Ablaze…with black villainy, with fiery romance, with breathless deeds of daring…in the roaring era of Love, Gold and Adventure!

-“The Black Swan” (1942) is a swashbuckling, high seas, action packed, technicolor film directed by Henry King.
-It stars Tyrone Power as pirate Jamie Waring and Maureen O’Hara as the Lady Margaret Denby.
-The movie also stars Laird Cregar, Thomas Mitchell, George Sanders, and Anthony Quinn.
+“The Black Swan“ (1942) is a swashbuckling, high seas, action packed, technicolor film directed by Henry King.
+The movie stars Tyrone Power as pirate Jamie Waring and Maureen O’Hara as the Lady Margaret Denby with Laird Cregar, Thomas Mitchell, George Sanders, and Anthony Quinn.

 Jamie(Tyrone Power): “You can lower your pistols, Lady Margaret.”